trinodb/trino-the-definitive-guide/README.md

 * [cluster-installation](./cluster-installation): sample config files for
   coordinator and workers in a cluster
-* [flights-data-set](./flights-data-set): DDL, queries and tips for the flights data set
+* [flight-data-set](./flight-data-set): DDL, queries and tips for the flights data set
 * [iris-data-set](./iris-data-set): DDL, queries and tips for the iris data set
 * [single-installation](./single-installation): sample config files for single node Presto installation, coordinator and worker as same node
 * [tpch](./tpch): queries for the tpch data source

-## Resources and Links
+## Resources

-Following are a bunch of resources and links used in the book and as pointers for the readers to further information.
+Following are a bunch of resources used in the book and as pointers for the readers to further information.

 Presto project: